Birthright citizenship in the United States: Expatriation Act of 1907

-The Expatriation Act of 1907 codified that women married to aliens lost their citizenship upon marriage to a non-citizen.
+The Expatriation Act of 1907 codified that women lost their citizenship upon marriage to a non-citizen.
 It did not matter if they resided in the United States or abroad and was applied retroactively and without notice.
 It also prevented immigrant women from being able to obtain their own US nationality, if their spouse was not or could not be naturalized, because he was racially excluded, was an anarchist, or was a practitioner of polygamy.
 If her husband later was able to acquire US citizenship, a wife automatically gained his new nationality.
 Women did not have their own nationality papers, instead they were required to provide a copy of their marriage record and husband's proof of citizenship.

 Cable Act of 1922

 As soon as women gained the right to vote, they began pressuring Congress to eliminate provisions which automatically reassigned women's citizenship upon their marriage.
 In 1922, the Cable Act was passed which guaranteed women independent citizenship if their spouse was eligible for naturalization.
 A wife's nationality was still dependent upon her husband's status and if he was ineligible, or if she lived abroad in her husband's country for two years, or in any foreign nation for five years, her nationality was forfeited.
 Ineligibility applied to anyone who was neither white nor of African descent.
 The Act also allowed American-born women who had lost their citizenship by virtue of marriage a means to repatriate, if they returned to the United States.
 However, to re-enter the United States and apply under a petition for naturalization, required that her return did not exceed the restricted the number of immigrants from each country specified in the Emergency Quota Act of 1921.
 The same requirement did not apply to foreign wives of American men.
 Wives and children of male citizens were exempt from restrictive quotas.